 - PWM: No.

-Calibration is fairly poor out the box, with skewed gamma, White Point and gray levels, so you can use this improved profile to address some of the issues if you don’t own a calibrating tool.
+Calibration was fairly poor out the box on this BOE panel, with skewed gamma, White Point and gray levels, so you can use this improved profile to address some of the issues if you don’t own a calibrating tool.
 We also noticed a fair bit of brightness variation towards the lower corners, even if light-bleeding was not noticeable with the naked eye.

 - Panel HardwareID: BOE BOE07E9 (NV140FHM-N63);